jimthompson5802/mlflow_demo/README.md

 /home/userid/mlflow_server/artifacts
 ```
 * Change working directory to `run_demo`
-* Update contents of `./setup_environment_variables` to specify values for required directories.
-If required specify
+* Update contents of `./setup_environment_variables` to specify values for three required environment variables.
-version of mlflow package.
+If required specify version of mlflow package.
 See example below.
 ```
 # version of mlflow to install in containers
 export MLFLOW_VERSION=0.8.2